MakerMex/MM1/README.md

 Sources:

-Note that this project is in Alpha state because although it already performs quite nicely, we are still heavily making improvements.
+Note that this project is in Alpha state because although it already performs quite nicely, we are still heavily making improvements and changes.
 Specially defining the base for the quick interchangeable print heads.

 ===
 TODO: